What Is Your Greatest Weakness in a Job Interview

 How To Choose The Right Weakness For The Role

-Instead, choose weaknesses that are adjacent to growth for the role—skills that matter for future levels or that show leadership potential without jeopardizing current performance.
+Instead, choose weaknesses that are adjacent to growth for the role—skills that matter for future levels or that show leadership potential without jeopardising current performance.
 Common safe categories include:

 -

-“My current gap is advanced [skill].
-I realized this while working on [type of project].
-I’ve taken [specific course] and started applying [tool or method], which has already reduced time spent on similar tasks by [small outcome].” -
+Technical-skill gap: “My current gap is advanced [skill].
+I realised this while working on [type of project].
+I’ve taken [specific course] and started applying [tool or method], which has already reduced time spent on similar tasks by [small outcome].”

-“I tend to [behavior], which I noticed when [feedback or situation].
-To address it, I began [strategy], and the result is [observable change].” -
+Work-style tendency: “I tend to [behaviour], which I noticed when [feedback or situation].
+To address it, I began [strategy], and the result is [observable change].”

 Avoid long anecdotes.
 Keep focus on the learning and the impact.